 POL 360: Global Political Economy

 Ho Chi Minh City and the Mekong Delta, Vietnam.
 Next trip: Fall semester, 2017.

 Periodically in the fall semester Politics 360, Global Political Economy, travels as a class to Southern Vietnam for a week of field experiences at the end of the semester.
 We learn about the process of globalization firsthand by meeting with workers, entrepreneurs, foreign aid workers, students, and government officials.
 See the course website for information about the class in 2017.

 POL 382: Politics of Western Europe

 In the spring semester, typically every third year, Politics 382 travels as a class to Strasbourg and Paris, France, for one week of site visits to French and European Union institutions and for meetings with European students and French, European, and American political leaders and diplomats.
-See the course website for information about the course in 2017.
+See the course photo album from the last trip.

 POL 386: Politics of East Asia

 Seoul, South Korea.
 Next trip: Spring semester, 2018.